Pigaditsa

 Pigaditsa (Πηγαδίτσα) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Gorgiani, of which it was a municipal district.
-The 2011 census recorded 96 residents in the village.
+The 2021 census recorded 79 residents in the village.
 The community of Pigaditsa covers an area of 19.128 km2.

+Pigaditsa was populated by Greek speaking Muslim Vallahades.
+The 1920 Greek census recorded 418 people in the village, and 418 inhabitants (115 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Pigaditsa were from East Thrace (1), Asia Minor (6) and Pontus (64) in 1926.
+The 1928 Greek census recorded 350 village inhabitants.
+In 1928, the refugee families numbered 71 (254 people).